dmacvicar/terraform-provider-libvirt/README.md

 You will now find the binary at `$GOPATH/bin/terraform-provider-libvirt`.

 # Installing

+*  Check that libvirt daemon 1.2.14 or newer is running on the hypervisor
+* `mkisofs` is required to use the [CloudInit](website/docs/r/cloudinit.html.markdown)

 [Copied from the Terraform documentation](https://www.terraform.io/docs/plugins/basics.html):
 > To install a plugin, put the binary somewhere on your filesystem, then configure Terraform to be able to find it.
 The configuration where plugins are defined is ~/.terraformrc for Unix-like systems and %APPDATA%/terraform.rc for Windows.